vvolkl/tkLayout/README.md

     source setup_slc6.sh

-On local Linux machine, the environmental variables need to be set first in a local `setup.sh` file and then the file has to be
+On local Linux machine, the environmental variables need to be set first in a local `setup.sh` file:
-sourced:

  * `BOOST_LIB`: BOOST libs directory
  * `BOOST_INCLUDE`: BOOST include files directory
- * `BOOST_SUFFIX`: Usually no suffix on local machines, mainly used by complex computer systems to identify different versions of
+ * `BOOST_SUFFIX`: Usually no suffix on local machines, mainly used by complex computer systems to identify different versions of BOOST installations
- BOOST installations
  * `ROOTSYS`: ROOT 6 directory (`root-config` used by CMake to configure ROOT libs and includes for compilation is assumed to be located in `ROOTSYS/bin`)

+and then the file has to be sourced:

     source setup.sh